 We’ve come a long way, baby.
-In the last 50 years, the evolution of birth control has seen unprecedented change, from what was once a coveted right (if you had the credentials) to today’s availability and array of options for contraceptive health.
-A wide spectrum of options are now in the forefront, from the pill to the shot, and are designed for the numerous lifestyles women continue to choose for themselves.
-In 2018, women have not only demanded freedom over their own choices, but continue to have a voice in the type of contraceptives available to them.
+In the last 50 years, the evolution of birth control has seen unprecedented change, from what was once a coveted right (if you had the credentials) to today’s availability and an array of options for contraceptive health.
+A wide spectrum of options are now at the forefront, from the pill to the shot, and are designed for the numerous lifestyles women continue to choose for themselves.
+In 2018, women have not only demanded freedom over their own choices but continue to have a voice in the type of contraceptives available to them.
 Unheard of back in 1959.

 Back then, the nuclear family of two parents and 2.2 children was the ideal, and yet as we moved forward through time, generation after generation of women were beginning to make different choices about their careers, whether or not they wanted to marry, and where and how they manage their reproductive health.
 With more women in the workforce today as opposed to 30 years ago, our future visions are changing in favor of pursuits besides marriage and family.
 It is precisely because of these evolving lifestyles that women have asked for, and received, more options than diaphragms and condoms of the 1950s.

 The Pill (But Not for Everyone)

 When the first oral contraceptive, Enovid, was approved by the FDA in 1960, you’d think it would have signaled the onset of a sexual revolution.
 But only married or engaged women were allowed prescriptions for the pill.
 Single women were denied access and often resorted to passing around prescriptions or surreptitiously borrowing wedding rings in order to enjoy the same rights as married women.